 Highlights on the concert platform include Bach St Matthew Passion, Blow Venus and Adonis (Cupid) and various education projects with the Dunedin Consort; Bach A Christmas Oratorio with Ludus Baroque and with Dundee Choral Union; Villa-Lobos Bachianas Brasileiras with the BBC Scottish Symphony Orchestra (recorded for BBC Radio 3), and Vaughan Williams A Pastoral Symphony with the Royal Scottish National Orchestra.

 Passionate about music education, Jessica has worked regularly with the education and outreach departments of companies including Scottish Opera, Dunedin Consort, Edinburgh International Festival, McOpera, LiveMusicNow, and Music in Hospitals.
 Alongside her work as a singer, she is currently undertaking doctoral research into Opera Outreach work at the Royal Conservatoire of Scotland as a Carnegie Trust PhD Scholar.

-A Samling Artist and Britten-Pears Young Artist, she was semi-finalist in the Royal Overseas League Competition 2015 and London Bach Singing Competition, and the winner of multiple awards at the RCS including the Ye Cronies Opera Prize, the Frank Spedding Lieder Prize, Bill Dewar Memorial Award, Tovey Memorial Award, and the Governor's Recital Prize (Runner-Up), and Robertson Trust Award.
+A Samling Artist and Britten-Pears Young Artist, she was a semi-finalist in the Royal Overseas League Competition and London Bach Singing Competition, and was the winner of multiple awards at the RCS including the Ye Cronies Opera Prize, the Frank Spedding Lieder Prize, Bill Dewar Memorial Award, Governor's Recital Prize (Runner-Up), and Robertson Trust Award.
 Prior to graduating with Distinction from the Royal Conservatoire of Scotland, Jessica obtained a First Class Honours degree from the University of Edinburgh.